RaymondBalise/rUM/README.md

   + pdf2 showing LaTeX with rUM
   + bookdown_site with rUM

 This will create a new subdirectory in your current working directory with the same name as the name of the `.Rmd` file you specified.
-Within this directory, you will find the analysis RMarkdown file.
-For example, if you created an RMarkdown file called `wrangle_cytometry_data.Rmd` with the steps above, then your current directory will now have a subdirectory called `wrangle_cytometry_data/` which will contain the file `wrangle_cytometry_data.Rmd` and any subsequent files from the knitting process (such as `.PDF`, `.html`, or `.docx` files created by knitting the RMarkdown document).
+Within this directory, you will find the analysis R Markdown file.
+For example, if you created an R Markdown file called `wrangle_cytometry_data.Rmd` with the steps above, then your current directory will now have a subdirectory called `wrangle_cytometry_data/` which will contain the file `wrangle_cytometry_data.Rmd` and any subsequent files from the knitting process (such as `.PDF`, `.html`, or `.docx` files created by knitting the RMarkdown document).

 ### What are the headers?